CBIIT/ChildhoodCancerDataInitiative-CCDI_to_dbGaPy/README.md

 ### Usage instruction

-> **Note**: THIS SCRIPT IS ONLY MEANT FOR CCDI AND ALL CONSENT IS ASSUMED TO BE GRU, CONSENT GROUP 1.
+> **❗Note**: THIS SCRIPT IS ONLY MEANT FOR CCDI AND ALL CONSENT IS ASSUMED TO BE GRU, CONSENT GROUP 1.

 ```bash
 >> python CCDI_to_dbGaP.py --help